-Qualifications
+Preceptor Qualifications

-- The preceptor must have a current unencumbered state license as an APRN, physician, physician associate, Licensed Clinical Social Worker, Psychologist, or Licensed Professional Counselor, and at least one year of experience in an area of practice relevant to the student's clinical needs. - Nurse practitioners must have a masters or doctoral degree. - Nurse Practitioners with national certification (based on state board of nursing rules) are preferred. - Curriculum Vitae/Resume and a copy of the license (and certification as appropriate) are required for faculty approval.
+- The preceptor must have a current unencumbered state license as an APRN, Physician, Physician Associate, Licensed Clinical Social Worker, Psychologist, or Licensed Professional Counselor and at least one year of experience in an area of practice relevant to the student's clinical needs. - Nurse Practitioners must have a master's or doctoral degree. - Nurse Practitioners must have a national certification (exceptions are possible based on state board of nursing rules). - Curriculum Vitae/Resume, copy of the license, and certification (as appropriate) are required for faculty approval.

-Assignment of preceptors
+Assignment of Preceptors

-- Preceptors may not have more than 1 Franklin University student during a clinical day (if there are students from other programs and you are not seeing adequate patients/clients please contact your clinical supervising faculty member). - Students may spend no more than 8-10 hours on a clinical site in one day.
-Students may be placed in an office or clinic that is owned or managed by their employer.
-However, this cannot be the office, clinic, or unit where they are currently employed.
-Preceptors cannot be relatives, close friends, or the personal health care provider of the student. - Students may have more than one preceptor during a single clinical course with prior faculty approval documented in EXXAT.
-This will typically occur in sites that do not have an adequate population for pediatrics and/or women's health.
-It may also occur for PMHNP students needing group or family experiences not offered by their preceptor. - Preceptors will be provided with an orientation to each course, progressive expectations, and course outcomes and competencies.
-The preceptor will provide an acknowledgement and agreement prior to the start of each clinical experience.
+- Preceptors may not have more than one (1) student during a clinical day.
+Contact the clinical supervising faculty member if there are additional students and you are not seeing adequate patients. - Students may spend no more than 10 hours on a clinical site in one day.
+Students may be placed in an office or clinic owned or managed by their employer.
+However, this cannot be the office, clinic, or unit where they are employed.
+Preceptors cannot be relatives, close friends, or the personal health care provider of the student. - Students may have more than one preceptor during a clinical course with prior faculty approval documented in EXXAT.
+This will typically occur in sites that do not have an adequate population for pediatrics or women's health.
+It may also arise for PMHNP students who need group or family experiences that their preceptor does not offer.

+Preceptors will be provided with an orientation to each course, progressive expectations, and course outcomes and competencies.
+The preceptor will provide an acknowledgment and agreement before starting each clinical experience.

-Approval of preceptor and clinical site
+Approval of Preceptor and Clinical Site

-- Students complete the Preceptor Site Placement Form at least six (6) months prior to the clinical rotation. - Faculty are responsible for final approval of the preceptor and clinical site. - The clinical rotation plan (including scheduling) shall only be changed in an emergency need and approved by the faculty member for the course.
+- Students complete the Preceptor Site Placement Form at least six (6) months before the clinical rotation. - Faculty are responsible for final approval of the preceptor and clinical site. - The clinical rotation plan (including scheduling) should only be changed due to emergency needs and MUST be approved by the faculty member for the course.